akszydelko/django-snomed-ct/README.md

 ..  print("\t- {} -> {}".format(rel.type, rel.destination))
 ```

-Concepts can be fetched via matching definitions (the **TextDefinition** model) made about them by the term, as well as
+Concepts can be fetched via matching definitions (the **TextDefinition** model) made about them by the _term_ field
-by query filter argument to the other terms in that model
+(the textual definition), as well as to other fields by query filter argument

 ```python
 for c in Concept.by_definition(term__iregex='aort.+stenosis'):